krauserrobledo/TODO-List-APP-frontend/README.md

   - Delete duplicate DTOs

-  - Create DTOs in Data/Models.
+  - Create DTOs and Response models in Data/Models.

   - Created AuthMappers in Base/Mappers.

   - Created Use Cases.

+  - Created service for auth.

+  - Using mappers and usecases in auth-service.

   - Add Mappers to Repository Implementation auth-api-implementation.

   - Added Mapper and Use Cases to providers.

+  - using models and service in auth-store(not DTOs)

 ### ***Create entities and repositories interfaces.***